A Long Fatal Love Chase

-A Long Fatal Love Chase is a 1866 novel by Louisa May Alcott published posthumously in 1995.
+A Long Fatal Love Chase is an 1866 novel by Louisa May Alcott published posthumously in 1995.
 Two years before the publication of Little Women, Alcott uncharacteristically experimented with the style of the thriller and submitted the result, A Long Fatal Love Chase, to her publisher.
 The manuscript was rejected, and it remained unpublished before being bought, restored and published to acclaim in 1995.

 Publication history

 In 1866, Louisa May Alcott toured Europe for the first time; being poor, she traveled as the paid companion of an invalid.
 Upon her return, she found her family in financial straits; subsequently, when publisher James R. Elliot asked her to write another novel suitable for serialisation in the magazine The Flag of Our Union (later mockingly referred to as "The Weekly Volcano" in Little Women), Alcott dashed off a 292-page Gothic romance entitled A Modern Mephistopheles, or The Fatal Love Chase as a potboiler.
 She gave the novel a European setting and incorporated many of her still-fresh travel experiences and observations, but Elliot rejected it for being "too long & too sensational!", whereupon she changed the title to Fair Rosamond and undertook extensive revisions to shorten the novel and tone down its more controversial elements.
 Despite these changes, the book was again rejected, and Alcott laid the manuscript aside.

 Fair Rosamond ended up in Harvard's Houghton Library.
 The earlier draft was auctioned off by Alcott's heirs and eventually fell into the hands of a Manhattan rare book dealer.
 In 1994, Kent Bicknell, headmaster of the Sant Bani School in Sanbornton, New Hampshire, paid "more than his annual salary but less than $50,000" for the unexpurgated version of the manuscript.
 After restoring it, he sold the publication rights to Random House, receiving a $1.5 million advance.
 Bicknell donated 25% of the profits to Orchard House (the museum of the Alcott Family), 25% to the Alcott heirs, and 25% to the Sant Bani School.

 In 1995, Random House released the novel in a hardbound edition under the title A Long Fatal Love Chase.
 It became a best-seller, and an audiobook version soon followed.
 The novel is still in print (September 2007) as a trade paperback from Dell Books.